CianMRoche/CianMRoche.github.io/_pages/caustica-documentation.md

 - **Event wiring**: `attachHandlers()` for global keyboard/tab/toolbar events; `attachAxisHandlers()` for plane-dragging on the redshift axis; `attachPlaneCanvasHandlers(canvas, plane)` per plane panel; `attachImageHandlers(wrap)` for drag-to-move in the main image.
 - **`renderSidebar()`**: rebuilds the Object Controls and settings/recording tab content.
 Called whenever selection or state changes.
 - **`rebuildPlaneBoxes()`**: rebuilds the plane panel DOM from scratch, called when planes are added or removed.
 - **`_doRedraw()`**: packs the scene into the renderer, redraws the axis canvas, and redraws the overlay (critical curves, position markers, legend) on a 2D canvas layered above the WebGL output.
+In Fermat mode, `findStationaryPoints()` locates images of a source at the origin via a grid search followed by Newton-Raphson refinement, classifies them by Jacobian type, and computes their $\varphi$ values using `_computePsiEff()` (a CPU-side mirror of the shader potential accumulation) before passing saddle $\varphi$ levels to the renderer.
 - **Recording**: `captureSnapshot()` composites the WebGL canvas and overlay into a PNG; `startRecording()` / `stopRecording()` drive a `MediaRecorder` for WebM or a gif.js encoder for GIF.
 - **Programmatic recording**: each selected object can have an initial and final position set; `startProgrammaticRecording()` interpolates all registered objects simultaneously.
 - **Config save/load**: `configToYaml()` serialises all planes and objects to a human-readable YAML string; `parseYamlConfig()` parses it back with strict type and range validation (allowlisted model names, hex-only color strings, bounded numeric coordinates) before updating state.